wcfrobert/wcfrobert.github.io/_posts/2021-09-02-jane-austen.markdown

 In the end, both Marianne and Elinor found their match and lived happily ever after.
 Both experienced their fair share of trials and tribulations in romance, as in being cheated on, family drama, love triangles, etc. Elinor, the sensible one, acted with prudence and aloofness while often doing things against her first impulses because “it is for the best”.
 On the other hand, Marianne was an emotional wreck for most of the second half of the novel.

 I liked the novel in that the characters were nuanced and realistic.
 Everyone acted with believable intentions motivated by their own interest.
-However, that was the extent of my liking.
-I don’t dislike it, but it’s definitely not my favorite.
-Maybe I read it too quickly and did not fully comprehend all the intricacies and social commentaries it is making.

-The style is completely different from novels today.
+Maybe I read it too quickly because I did not fully digest all the intricacies and social commentaries it is making.
+The style is quite different from novels today.
 It reads like a movie script without much build-up before the climax.
-You could mostly predict what was about to happen, and the emotions and incentives of each character were described plainly and directly.
+The emotions and incentives of each character were described plainly and directly.
 The proses were matter of fact without much color or adornment.

-Whatever the case may be, it is a nice quaint story from another era that some will adore, while others will find somewhat bland.
+Overall, a nice quaint story from another era.